InternetMaximalism/intmax2-claim-aggregator/packages/processor/README.md

 # processor

-The processor generates ZKP proofs based on the grouped withdrawals and executes transactions on the contract.
+The processor generates ZKP proofs based on the grouped claims and executes transactions on the contract.

 ## Usage